-Observations reveal a local impact of changes in forest cover on near-surface temperatures, due to biophysical effects that depend on the geographical latitude, roughly separating the boreal regions and the temperate zone of the Northern Hemisphere.
-When investigating the effects of small-scale clearings at sites in the Americas and Asia, M. Zhang et al. (2014) found, on both continents, that annual mean temperatures cooled over open land north of about 35° N and warmed south of this latitude.
-Changes in forest cover have, however, different effects on daily minimum and daily maximum temperatures.
-M. Zhang et al. (2014) found that the warming effect over open land south of 35° N was related to an increase in daily maximum temperatures, with little change in daily minimum temperatures, while the cooling effect to the north was due to a decrease in daily minimum temperatures.
-Lee et al. (2011) showed consistent results for North America, where the cooling effect of $0.85\pm0.44\,^{\circ}\mathrm{C}$ over non-forested areas north of $45^{\circ}\,\mathrm{N}$ was due to a decrease in daily minimum temperatures associated with the reduced roughness length.
-At night, open land cools more than forests, regardless of the geographical latitude.
-This is confirmed by Alkama and Cescatti (2016), who analysed the impacts of recent losses in forest cover on near-surface and land surface temperatures in the boreal zone.
-For both, the authors found cooling trends in daily minimum and warming trends in daily maximum temperatures in response to deforestation and opposite tendencies after afforestation.
-These effects were somewhat stronger for land surface temperatures than air temperatures.
+1295 Observations reveal a local impact of changes in forest cover on near-surface temperatures, due to biophysical 1296 effects that depend on the geographical latitude, roughly separating the boreal regions and the temperate zone of the Northern Hemisphere.
+When investigating the effects of small-scale clearings at sites in the Americas and Asia, 1297 1298 Zhang et al. (2014a) found on both continents that annual mean temperatures cooled over open land north of about 1299 35°N and warmed south of this latitude.
+Changes in forest cover have, however, different effects on daily minimum 1300 and daily maximum temperatures.
+Zhang et al. (2014a) found that the warming effect over open land south of 1301 35°N was related to an increase in daily maximum temperatures, with little change in daily minimum temperatures, 1302 while the cooling effect to the north was due to a decrease in daily minimum temperatures.
+Lee et al. (2011) showed 1303 consistent results for North America, where the cooling effect of 0.85±0.44°C over non-forested areas north of 1304 45°N was due to a decrease in daily minimum temperatures, associated with the reduced roughness length.
+At 1305 night, open land cools more than forests, regardless of geographical latitude.
+This is confirmed by Alkama and 1306 Cescatti (2016), who analyzed the impacts of recent losses in forest cover on near-surface and land-surface 1307 temperatures in the boreal zone.
+For both, the authors found cooling trends in daily minimum and warming trends 1308 in daily maximum temperatures in response to deforestation and opposite tendencies after afforestation.
+These 1309 effects were somewhat stronger for land-surface temperatures than air temperatures.

-RCMs have been used to investigate the biophysical effects of changes in forest cover on climate in Europe.
-Strandberg and Kjellström (2019), for instance, used simulations with the Rossby Centre Atmosphere (RCA) RCM to assess the climate effect of maximal afforestation or deforestation in Europe, focusing on seasonal mean temperatures and precipitation, and daily temperature extremes.
-Maximum afforestation and deforestation were inferred from a simulation with the LPJ-GUESS dynamical vegetation model, providing a map for potential natural forest cover for Europe in equilibrium with present-day climate (Gröger et al., 2021a).
-To simulate maximum afforestation, present-day land cover classes, which represent considerable agricultural activity in Europe (particularly in western, central, and southern Europe) were replaced by the potential natural forest cover.
-In the case of deforestation, on the other hand, the potential natural forest cover was converted to grassland in the model.
+1310 Regional Climate Models (RCMs) have been used to investigate the biophysical effects of changes in forest cover on climate in Europe.
+Strandberg and Kjellström (2019), for instance, used simulations with the Rossby Centre 1311 1312 Atmosphere (RCA) RCM to assess the climate effect of maximal afforestation or deforestation in Europe, focusing 1313 on seasonal mean temperatures and precipitation, as well as daily temperature extremes.
+Maximum afforestation 1314 and deforestation were inferred from a simulation with the LPJ-GUESS dynamical vegetation model, providing a 1315 map for potential natural forest cover for Europe in equilibrium with present-day climate (Gröger et al., 2021a).
+1316 To effect maximum afforestation, present-day land cover classes, which represent considerable agricultural 1317 activity in Europe (particularly in western, central and southern Europe), were replaced by the potential natural 1318 forest cover.
+In the case of deforestation, on the other hand, the potential natural forest cover was converted to 1319 grassland in the model.